bigskysoftware/missing/CONTRIBUTING.md

 ## Branching

-You'll notice that we don't have a `master` or `main` branch.
+We don't use the `master` or `main` branch.
 Instead, the `dev` branch is the default.
 This way, the default place to open a pull request is the right one.

 The `prod` branch will contain the last published version of the code.
 Changes to the website and docs can also be made directly against the